 Some reports that slight misalignment can cause noises from the wheel.

 Features Bluetooth connectivity and free app-based tracking tools.
 Offers an optimized drivetrain with a weighted flywheel for a smooth experience.
 Has a 350-pound load capacity.
-Warranty on frame, parts, electronics, and labor available.
+Offers 29 programs, including interval training and weight loss training.

 Leaving your phone or water bottle in the tray may disrupt some tracking or training programs.